Youth-49/2023-NPA/README.md

 ### Run the Codes
-To evalution the performance of SGC+NPA, please run the commands in `run.sh`.
+To evalute the performance of SGC+NPA, please run the commands in `run.sh`.

 ### Test Results